 The Glowforge uses a finely focused laser to cut and engrave materials, and it cuts thicker materials MUCH faster than a Cricut does.
 For example, a project that took me 2.5 hours to cut out of 1/16″ thick basswood on the Maker took a mere TWO MINUTES to cut out of 1/8″ Birch plywood!
 The Glowforge has a nearly immeasurable advantage in the speed department!

-Bottom line, if you’re looking to cut paper, vinyl, and other thin objects, the Cricut Maker is a fantastic option.
-If you want to cut and engrave wood, acrylic, and thicker materials, the Glowforge can’t be beat.
+Bottom line, if you’re looking to cut paper, vinyl, and other thin objects, the Cricut Maker is a fantastic option and my recommendation.
+If you want to cut and engrave wood, acrylic, and thicker materials, Glowforge can’t be beat.

 What Materials Can a Glowforge Cut and Engrave?